ryanozx/tp/docs/UserGuide.md

   * You can remove all the tags of an employee with `edit INDEX t/` (see warning above)

 ### Delete an employee record

+Delete employee records from HRMate using the [`delete`](#deleting-a-record-delete) command.

 #### Deleting a record : `delete`

+Use the `delete` command to delete an employee record from HRMate.
+This command will delete the specified employee from the employee list.

 1. Get the [index](#glossary) of the employee under the [employee list](#glossary).
 View this image in [quick start](#quick-start) for more information.
 <box type="info" seamless>